 The first informal agreement is with employees that work more than 8 hours in any one regular work day.
 That employee can be offered to take time off on another regular work day to “make up” for the extra hours put in on the other work day, keeping the total number of hours each week at the number allowed by law.
 This works well for the non-management, non-sales employees that simply work the production lines.

 For management personnel, another informal, non-documented method is to essentially pay the managers a salary regardless of how many hours they work.
 It requires the cooperation of the employee but the employee can still file a grievance if you, the employer, abuse the privilege of such a method.
 Your risk using this method is high and should be worked out with each employee on a case by case basis.
 Sales staff present a unique situation and the one with the highest risk if you plan to not pay them overtime for any reason by adjusting the hours reported each week to keep with the terms of Chinese labor law.
 Any dispute filed by the employee in the event of a disagreement on the hours worked would have a high probability of being settled in favor of the employee.

-Overtime Policy in China: conclusions
+Overtime Policy in China: Conclusion

 - Always have a current employment contract in force for each employee at all times, that has been signed off by both the local and national government.

-At the very least, take advantage of the reduced risk methods of mitigating overtime expenses by taking advantage of the overtime agreements that the Chinese government is willing to be complicit with, so that you are still on firm legal ground even though not 100% compliant with Chinese labor law.
+- At the very least, take advantage of the reduced risk methods of mitigating overtime expenses by taking advantage of the overtime agreements that the Chinese government is willing to be complicit with, so that you are still on firm legal ground even though not 100% compliant with Chinese labor law.

-Tread lightly on any informal overtime agreements between employer and employee without government knowledge or approval.
+- Tread lightly on any informal overtime agreements between employer and employee without government knowledge or approval.
 It will take only one disgruntled employee to upset the deal and leave you, the employer, in a bad situation and now possible targeted by the local and national labor law enforcement groups for a deeper look.